krevanth/ZAP/README.txt

 ===============================================================================

-Except where otherwise noted, the ZAP processor and its source code is Copyright (C) Revanth Kamaraj (krevanth).
+Except where otherwise noted, the ZAP processor and its source code is Copyright (C) Revanth Kamaraj (GitHub Username: krevanth), that's me.
 The proper notices are in the head of each file.
+You can contact me at
+<revanth91kamaraj@gmail.com> and my LinkedIn URL is
+<www.linkedin.com/in/revanth-kamaraj-178662113>.

-Credit to Bharat Mulagondla (bharathmulagondla) for finding bugs in TLB logic.
-Credit to Erez Binyamin (ErezBinyamin) for adding Docker support.
+Credit to Bharat Mulagondla (GitHub Username: bharathmulagondla) for finding bugs in TLB logic.
+Credit to Erez Binyamin (GitHub Username: ErezBinyamin) for adding Docker support.

 ===============================================================================
 Introduction